Devpodio/gitauth/README.md

 - Otp is optional, this is for accounts that has 2fa activated

 `.logout username`
-- Simple deletes your account from `.git-credentials`
+- Simply deletes your account from `.git-credentials`
 - Delete your token on github if you want it to be disabled permanently

+`.verify username`
+- Returns true or false if user exists

 ## CLI

 - `gitauth login username password otp`
-- `gitauth logout usernam`
+- `gitauth logout usernam``
+- `gitauth verifiy username`

 WARNING: This module is specifically made for local and not for production.
 No encryption of any kind.